 bosh.
 Additionally, if any VMs fail, they won’t be resurrected until the

-Fortunately, the folks at Pivotal's Ops team offered a suggestion a while back that we really like (Thank you, Pivotal!).
-I'm not sure if they have a name for it, but we have taken to calling it Jurassic BOSH.
+Fortunately, the folks at Pivotal‘s Ops team offered a suggestion a while back that we really like (Thank you, Pivotal!).
+I’m not sure if they have a name for it, but we have taken to calling it Proto-BOSH.
 In essence, you use

-To make this easier to get going, we've created the bosh-deployment repo, consisting of genesis templates for deploying your BOSH director.
-These templates can be used for both the proto-BOSH, as well as the subsequent regular BOSH directors.
-Instructions on bootstrapping environments with the Jurassic BOSH methodology can be found in the bosh-deployment repo's README.
+To make this easier to get going, we’ve created the bosh-genesis-kit.
+It is a Genesis Kit for deploying your BOSH director using templates which can be used for both the Proto-BOSH, as well as the subsequent regular BOSH directors.
+Instructions on bootstrapping environments with the Proto-BOSH methodology can be found in the bosh-genesis-kit README